fonkgoku/base34-posts/posts/from-hodl-to-algo-trading.md

 Also, I realized a big flaw in the ideas around swing trading.
 A lot of people try to promote swing trading as a more relaxed alternative to day trading and easier to reconcile with a day job - this is not necessarily true.
 Managing your market entries and exits precisely is crucial for success, that means you would have to watch the market at all times.

-In the mean time I tried out a number of algo-trading platforms that work with either a major crypto or forex exchange.
+In the mean time I tried out a number of algo-trading platforms, that work with either a major crypto or forex exchange.
 I tried QuantConnect (LeanEngine), freqtrade (Open Source Python project for trading crypto), StockSharp (Semi-Open Source) and finally MetaTrader5 (MQL5).
 The only ones I can recommend are freqtrade and MetaTrader.

 Freqtrade has an excellent documentation, is completely free, open source and very feature rich.
 You will need to know a good deal of Python, since you might run into some problems with execution and deployment, but for me this is by far the best solution for algo-trading crypto currencies.